tuyet-le/portfolio/README.md

 # Front-End Developer Portfolio

 ## About
 A project to build my personal portfolio website from scratch with the aim of creating elements dynamically.
-This was originally submitted as one of my projects for the Udacity Front-End Developer Nanodegree program I enrolled on.
+This was originally submitted as one of my projects for the Udacity Front-End Developer Nanodegree program.

 Project review:
 > This is one of the coolest designs I have seen for this project.